Costco's Black Friday deals: Some now, some later

-If you've been considering adding a Chromebook or Dell Inspiron to your life, you don't have to wait until Black Friday to save big on a sale at Costco if you have a membership.
-The big box dynamo decided not to wait until the actual day before unveiling its huge catalog of holiday savings, which includes both in-store and online sales that are available right now and more that will arrive on Black Friday and Cyber Monday.
-Shopping Costco Black Friday sales don't have to be scary, especially if you do it online.
-Don't have a Costco membership?
-Now might be the time to sign up.
+Costco offers amazing deals on electronics, particularly around Black Friday and the end of November, and this year is no different.
+If you're a Costco member, you can save big on a Chromebook or Dell Inspiron, and that's just scratching the surface of the huge catalog of holiday savings during the Costco sale.
+Some Black Friday discounts are available right now, and some, including an Xbox One S console bundle and a Fitbit Versa 2, are coming later in the month.
+But they're all worth checking out -- and if you don't already have a membership, you can sign up here.

-Don't have time to pore through that big catalog yourself?
+Don't have time to pore through that big catalog yourself or to head over to your local Costco to check out the in-store deals?
 No problem, we did it for you and found a handful of deals we think are worth your time.
 Take a look.

 Costco deals available now